pieroproietti/penguins-eggs/README.md

 eggs is released deb packages for i386 and amd64 architectures.
 Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
 Lately was added scripts for preinst, postinst, prerm and postrm not presents in the original.

 ### Install
-This simplest way to installe eggs is download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it
+This simplest way to install eggs is download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it

 ```
-sudo dpkg -i eggs_7.6.65-1_amd64.deb
+sudo dpkg -i eggs_7.7.33-1_amd64.deb
 ```

 or, on a i386 system:
 ```
-sudo dpkg -i eggs_7.6.65-1_i386.deb
+sudo dpkg -i eggs_7.7.33-1_i386.deb
 ```
 ### update
 The fastest way to use sudo eggs update and choose basket.
 Eggs let you to select the last 4 versions in the basket and install it.